HIV Vaccine Primer: Basic Science and Concepts

 The vaccines that are currently available for other diseases save millions of lives every year.
 These include the polio, tetanus and measles vaccines.
 Like these vaccines, an HIV vaccine would prepare the body ahead of time, so that it's ready to fight HIV if exposed to it.
 An important thing to keep in mind: Vaccines don't have to be 100 percent effective to be approved, or to stop an outbreak in its tracks.
 Most licensed vaccines in the U.S. are 70 to 95 percent effective.

 Vaccines can be given in many ways, including injections into the muscle, injections into or under the skin, as a patch applied onto the skin or inside the nose, or as a pill taken orally.

 (In addition to preventive vaccines, there is some research going on to develop a therapeutic vaccine for people living with HIV.
 If effective, it would use the person's immune system to help control the HIV and delay disease progression.
 But we will focus on preventive vaccines in this article.)

 For a more in-depth overview, watch "How an AIDS Vaccine Might Work" from IAVI:

 Types of Vaccines

 A subunit vaccine uses purified pieces of the pathogen (known as antigens) to trigger a strong, protective immune response.
-This how vaccines for influenza and hepatitis B work.
-The first HIV vaccine candidate tested in humans (AIDSVAX) used this approach, but failed to show protection.
+This is how the vaccines for influenza and hepatitis B work.
+The first HIV vaccine candidate tested in humans (AIDSVAX) used this approach, but it failed to show protection.
 However, subunit vaccine approaches are still being researched.

 This article was provided by TheBody.com.